peering-manager/peering-manager/docs/templating/variables.md

   filters like `iterate` to walk through the list.
 * `communities`: holds **all** recorded communities in a list-like object.
 You can use filters like `iterate` to walk through the list.
-* `internet_exchanges`: holds IXPs connected on the router in a list-like object.
+* `internet_exchange_points`: holds IXPs connected on the router in a list-like object.
 You can use filters like `iterate` to walk through the list.
 * `local_as`: holds local autonomous system details that the router is belonging to.
 A router is always attached to an affiliated AS.
 This variable is an object and data can be fetch using the variable name and a field name